What Solar Energy Generator Can Power Your Own House In The Midwest?

 • Provide backup during outages

-Consistent energy for your entire home—not just selected devices.
+Consistent electricity for the entire home, not just select devices.

 Energy Independence